Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Data preparation and problem definition
 ================

-In this step it is being discussed on how to prepare the data you want analyze.
+In this point it is being discussed on how to prepare the data we want to analyze.

 ## How to approach a machine learning problem